descobarsalce/AutomaticTradingAgent/README.md

 - Model training requires significant computational resources
 - Historical data availability varies by asset
 - Trade execution assumes ideal market conditions

+## Live trading integration overview

+If you want to pair this agent with a broker for paper or live trading, see `docs/quantconnect_ibkr_overview.md` for how QuantConnect's Lean engine (data + orchestration) and Interactive Brokers (execution venue) work together to provide recruiter-ready runs.
+A minimal Lean project scaffold and IBKR adapter utilities live in `integrations/lean_ibkr/`, with a direct IBKR smoke-test script at `scripts/run_ibkr_session.py`.

 ## Screenshots & Demo